Skip to content

 Read the inclusion line, not the headline figure

-Two estates can publish a similar starting figure and bundle very different things.
-One package may already absorb catering and sleeping, while another prices venue access first and charges rooms and meals separately.
+A similar starting figure can sit on two very different packages.
+One may already absorb catering and sleeping, while another prices venue access first and charges rooms and meals separately.
 Ask for the full inclusion and exclusion list in writing before you compare numbers.
 Our venue pricing guide explains how French quotes are structured.

 Match the package tier to your guest count